joestubbs/coe379L-sp25/docs/unit02/linear_regression.rst

 We can predict the values using the model's ``.predict()`` function.
 In general, the ``predict()`` function takes an array of values to predict and returns an array of predictions.

-Note also that that the sklearn LinearRegression model is designed for the general case where one has multiple independent and dependent variables.
-Therefore, when calling ``predict()``, we must pass each set of independent variables as an array, even if there is only one variable/value.
+Note again that since the sklearn LinearRegression model is designed for the general case where one has multiple independent and dependent variables, when calling ``predict()``, we must pass each set of independent variables as an array, even if there is only one variable/value.